 Don’t know how to speak the local language?
 Simply type what you want to translate on the app, select the right language, and you’ll have an instant translation.
 Most languages also provide an audio pronunciation to help you communicate it.

 Never get lost in a foreign place with the help of Google Maps.
 It pinpoints your exact location, tells you how to get to your desired destination, and allows you to search for nearby hotels, restaurants, and other establishments.
-Offline function is said to be released sometime this year.
+The offline function is said to be released sometime this year.

 Handling finances while traveling can be a challenge especially if you are traveling on a budget.
 Trail Wallet takes the headache out of expense tracking so you can focus on the fun.
 It has simple and easy to use features for keeping track of your expenses and maintaining your travel budget.